-Subsection (e) provides a procedure to require the office to notify a secured party if a security-interest statement is rejected.
+- 7. Subsection (e) provides a procedure to require the office to notify a secured party if a security-interest statement is rejected.
 No time limit for this notice is provided.
-A procedure to allow confirmation by the office will accommodate the need for secured parties to receive notice of the receipt, while allowing the office sufficient time to process incoming security-interest statements.
-If notice of rejection is not sent under subsection (e), a security-interest statement sufficient under subsection (b) is received under subsection (a), even though it may not otherwise meet the requirements of this [act] and was not recorded or indexed in the files of the office.
-In this circumstance, if the other requirements of subsection (a) and Article 9 are met, the security-interest statement will be effective and under Section 26 the security interest will be perfected by the security-interest statement.
-Of course, if the security-interest statement is significantly defective on its face, e.g., no debtor's name or a completely erroneous description of collateral, it may not be sufficient under subsection (b), or even if sufficient the error may render it seriously misleading under Section 20.
+A procedure to provide confirmation by the office will accommodate the need for secured parties to receive notice of the receipt, while allowing the office sufficient time to process incoming securityinterest statements.
+If notice of rejection is not sent under subsection (e), or if confirmation is sent under subsection (f), a security-interest statement sufficient under subsection (a) is received and effective under subsection (b), even though it does not otherwise meet the requirements of this act and was not recorded or indexed in the files of the office.
+In this circumstance, if the requirements of subsection (a) and [Uniform Commercial Code Article 9] are met, the securityinterest statement will be effective and under Section 26 the security interest will be perfected by the security-interest statement.
+Of course, if the security-interest statement is significantly defective on its face, e.g., no debtor's name or a completely erroneous description of collateral, it may not be sufficient under subsection (a), or even if sufficient the error may render it seriously misleading under Section 20.
 See also Section 18.
-Priorities between the secured party and those who may be prejudiced by the failure of the office to file and index the statement, or to indicate it on the certificate of title, are covered by other sections, e.g., Sections 18-20.

-This section applies to any vehicle covered by a certificate of title under this [act] pursuant to Section 4.
-If there is no certificate of title created by a governmental agency of any state, this [act] and Sections 25-26 may apply pursuant to this State's choice of law rules, e.g., if the vehicle is located in or owned by a resident of this State or is registered with an Indian tribe in this State pursuant to a tribal law that does not meet the requirements for a certificate of title statute under UCC Article 9 Section 9-102(a)(10).
+Priorities between the secured party and those who may be prejudiced by the failure of the office to file and index the statement, or to indicate it on the certificate of title, are covered by other sections, e.g., Sections 18-20. - 8.
+This section applies to any vehicle covered by a certificate of title under this act pursuant to Section 4.
+If there is no certificate of title created by a governmental agency of any state, this act and Sections 25-26 may apply pursuant to this State's choice of law rules, e.g., if the vehicle is located in or owned by a resident of this State or is registered with an Indian tribe in this State pursuant to a tribal law that does not meet the requirements for a certificate of title statute under [Uniform Commercial Code Article 9] Section 9-102(a)(10).